Featured Comment

 How Long Does This Hot Chocolate Stay Good For?

-This hot chocolate is best enjoyed fresh, as it is its creamiest and smoothest when it’s just made.
+This easy Mexican hot cocoa is best enjoyed fresh, as it is its creamiest and smoothest when it’s just made.
 However, you can refrigerate any leftovers for up to two days in an air-tight container.
 When ready to reheat, warm it gently on the stove or in the microwave, stirring to restore the creamy texture.

 More Chocolate Recipes You’ll Love